plaid/tiny-quickstart/react_native/README.md

 #### Start the backend server

-In a terminal window, run `node server` in the **TinyQuickstartReactNative/** folder.
+In a terminal window, run `node server.js` in the **TinyQuickstartReactNative/** folder.
 This will run a local server on port 8080.

 #### Run the app (iOS)